-I would like to take this opportunity to thank the members of the Finance Committee Peter Armanetti, David Arancio, Jim Austin, Tony Ruocco and Assistant Town Administrator/Accountant Suzanne Szyndlar for their continued service and valuable contribution to this report.
-I am looking forward to working closely with the new Town Administrator, Glenn Cannon.
+I would like to take this opportunity to thank the members of the Finance Committee Peter Armanetti, David Arancio, Jim Austin, Tony Ruocco, and Justin Bouley.
+Also I would like to recognize Finance Director Suzanne Szyndlar and Town Administrator Glenn Cannon for their continued service and valuable contribution to this report.

-Kristian J. Stoltenberg, Chairman, Rochester Finance Committee 10
+Kristian J. Stoltenberg, Chairman, Rochester Finance Committee